evancz/elm-effects/README.md

 The general pattern is a slight extension to [The Elm Architecture][arch].
 If you have not read about that, do it now.
 Come on, here is [the link][arch] again.
 Go and read it!

-...

 Alright, now that you know about that, almost everything is the same here.
 We build up a component as a model, a way to update that model, and a way to view that model.
-As you look through the following skeleton code, just pretend that `Transaction Message Model` means “a new model”.
+As you look through the following skeleton code, read `Transaction Message Model` as “a new model” to get the basic intuition:

 ```elm